sametmax/devpy/README.rst

     # Get a logger that automatically log to console and a rotating file
     # The rotating file is setup in the temp directory of your system, in
     # a subdir named after your script name.
+    # Logs are colored in the console according their level.
     # The file path is printed at the begining of the program.

     log = devpy.autolog() # log is a regular stdlib logger object